goharbor/harbor/docs/installation_guide.md

     - **username**: username to connect harbor core database
     - **password**: password to harbor core database
     - **ssl_mode**: is enable ssl mode
+    - **max_idle_conns**: The maximum number of connections in the idle connection pool.
+If <=0 no idle connections are retained.
+The default value  is 2.
+    - **max_open_conns**: The maximum number of open connections to the database.
+If <= 0 there is no limit on the number of open connections.
+The default value is 0.
   - **clair**: clair's database configs
     - **host**: hostname for clair database
     - **port**: port of clair database